rytrose/Painting-Robot/README.md

 | `baseRotate` | `5`		|
 | `baseLinear` | `6`		|

 Then, run `python -i motor_control.py`.
 This will by default connect to the first Arduino it finds connected.
-You can then use `s` object in the interpreter to send commands to the Arduino.
+You can then use the `s` object in the interpreter to send commands to the Arduino.

 The list of commands implemented thus far are: